tonyhffong/TermWin.jl/README.md

 ---

-## Installation
+## Installation of Notcurses

-Install the Julia package and the native Notcurses library.
+Install the Julia package.
+It should install the notcurses.
+If it doesn't work you may install directly the native Notcurses library.

 **macOS (Homebrew)**
 ```